pabrosas323/Python_Data_Project/3_Project/README.md

 # The Analysis

 ## 1. What are the most demanded skills for the most popular data roles?

-To find the most demanded skills for the top 3 most popular data roles in 2023.
-I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top roles.
-These visualizations highlight the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm looking for.

 View my notebook with detailed steps here: [2_Skills_Count.ipynb](2_Skills_Count.ipynb)